arcturial/arcturial.github.io/_posts/2013-06-17-testing-javascript-with-mocks.md

 ---
 layout: post
 title: Testing Javascript With Mock Objects And Spies
+description: In this article, I provide some insight about how I wrote the Mock.js, a lightweight Javascript mocking library, and how to go about using it in a test environment.
 ---

 One of the biggest problem we are confronted with when writing tests, is the inability to isolate certain pieces of code.
 This makes the tests less valuable, as we don’t know which piece of code might be causing a test to fail.